LukasBommes/PV-Hawk/docs/source/using_own_data.rst

 Dataset creation from videos
 ----------------------------

-After recording, you need to convert the thermal IR videos of your PV plants into a format compatible with by PV Hawk.
+After recording, you need to convert the IR/RGB videos of your PV plants into a format compatible with by PV Hawk.
 The directory tree below shows the various files required by PV Hawk.
 The directory must be named `splitted` and must be located in the `work_dir` specified in the config file.

 .. code-block:: text